Gawad-B/latent-diffusion-model/README.md

 A comprehensive web application for managing and generating medical images for rare diseases using AI technology.
 This platform provides a medical images database and leverages **Latent Diffusion Models** to generate synthetic chest X-ray images for research, diagnosis, and educational purposes.

-## 🎉 Integration Complete!
+## 🎉 Features Complete!

-Your medical image generation system is fully integrated and ready to use!
-This README contains all documentation previously split across multiple files.
+Your medical image generation system is fully integrated and ready to use with authentication!

 ## ✨ Key Features

+### 🔐 User Authentication
+- **Secure Login & Signup** with liquid glass UI design
+- Password hashing with Werkzeug
+- Session-based authentication
+- Protected routes requiring login
+- User database with SQLite

 ### 🧬 AI Medical Image Generation
 - **Latent Diffusion Model** trained on chest X-ray datasets